alxdnvn/CareerAssignment/README.md

 ## Description

 VM builder (VMB) is a tool for packaging virtual machine installations into a single executable for multiple deployments.
 VMB is targeted at students that want to be able to rapidly reinstall a VM, or create a second copy of an existing VM without variation between installs.
-To prepare an installation for VMB conversion, users package their desired operating system .ISO and version of Oracle VirtualBox into a single folder, and define installation options for repeatable deployment in the presets.txt file.
+To prepare an installation for VMB conversion, users download their desired operating system .ISO and the desired version of Oracle VirtualBox, then define installation options for repeatable deployment in the presets.txt file.

 ## Installation

-##### Requirements to package an install (place the following in a single folder)
+##### Requirements to package an install
 - VMB.exe
-- presets.txt
+- A completed presets.txt file
-- VirtualBox-X.X.XX-XXXXX-Win.exe
+- Oracle VirtualBox Installer (VirtualBox-X.X.XX-XXXXX-Win.exe)
-- operatingsystem.iso
+- Your operating system .ISO (operatingsystem.iso)

 ##### Execution
 - Run VMB.exe and select your Oracle VirtualBox installer and OS .ISO in the appropriate dropdowns.